MCD receives three nominations for post of Delhi mayor | Politics

 - India

-Three nominations -- two from the AAP and one from the BJP -- have been received for the post of Delhi mayor ahead of the mayoral election to be held on January 6, MCD officials said on Tuesday.
+Three nominations -- two from the AAP and one from the BJP -- have been received for the post of Delhi mayor ahead of the mayoral election to be held on January 6, MCD officials said.

-However, one candidate of the AAP is a back-up candidate, they said.
+However, one candidate of the AAP is a back-up candidate, party sources said.

+Three nominations each have been received for the posts of mayor and deputy mayor, and seven nominations for the members of the MCD panel, the civic body said on Tuesday.

-The nominees for the post of mayor are -- Shelly Oberoi and Ashu Thakur (both from AAP), and Rekha Gupta (from BJP).
+The nominees for the post of mayor are -- Shelly Oberoi and Ashu Thakur (AAP), and Rekha Gupta (BJP).

-The nominees for the post of deputy mayor are -- Aaley Mohammad Iqbal and Jalaj Kumar (from AAP), and Kamal Bagri (from BJP).
+The nominees for the post of deputy mayor are -- Aaley Mohammad Iqbal and Jalaj Kumar (AAP), and Kamal Bagri (BJP).

 Among the seven nominations for the members of the standing committee -- four are from the AAP, two from the BJP, and one Independent councillor Gajender Singh Daral, who later joined the BJP.